skoblenick/just-bash/PROJECT.md

   - What this means, you can keep directory listings in memory and only change those copies
   - But only read files from disk once the user actually wants to read them
 - Make this a new directory

+## All before this is done

+Woohoo

+## Implementation phase 19

+Find documentation for all bash commannds and builtins, grammar, functionality, semantics, etc. ideally in markdown or text or similar form and copy it into /tmp/official-bash-docs/$sourceDomain

+## Implementation phase 20

+- Implement which and proper PATH to resolve commands